trozware/troznet/content/post/2023/swiftui-data-flow-2023.md

 - If a property doesn't need to change, it can be a `let`.
 - `@Bindable` only works for classes.
 The equivalent for structs or primitive data types is still `@Binding`.

-The new macros system removes these property wrappers:
+The new macros system removes this protocol and property wrappers:

-- `@ObservableObject`
+- `ObservableObject`
 - `@ObservedObject`
 - `@EnvironmentObject`
 - `@Published`